+[Johann Wolfgang Goethe]

-Johann Wolfgang Goethe] > > In ‘Chart Ct2’ the open minded people, who in the main tend to reflect > the majority, will come along, encouraged by the positives.
-They will > gradually lose their fears and eventually dare to let go of the anchors. > At every opportunity, celebrate the collective new achievements – to > mobilise yet more energy.
-Some of the anchors also want to be part of > the success and will therefore start to let go of the old system, to > allow themselves drifting along some of the way.
-By now two sub-systems > have merged.
-A growing new one and the gradually diminishing old one. > > ‘Chart Ct3’ represents the penultimate stage, where no more energising > and pulling is required.
-Now the remaining anchor in the old system is > standing isolated.
-This anchor represents a potentially contagious force > that could risk pulling the system back towards its old ways.
-It must > therefore now be either pushed or eliminated, to enable the full system > becoming securely institutionalised at its final position.
-Sometimes you > will eventually have to be somewhat ruthless in cutting the last > remaining anchor.
-In soft sectors, this would mean moving people > sideways, until you find a place where they do the least damage.
-In hard > sectors, it means dismissing them. > > Leadership of the dancing guy > > The above scenario is illustrated by the dancing guy video below, > popularised by Derek Sivers’ TED talk in 2012 (it may have been popular > before then, and I was simple late noticing it).
-Watch the dancing guy > energising and pulling people along.
-Had he approached the people > sitting down and started to pull them up for dancing, then they would > most likely have resisted.
-He does not do any such pushing. > > If you want change then become the dancing guy.
-Your confidence and > conviction in the cause will make it happen.
-Be genuine and have the > interest of others at heart.
+In ‘Chart Ct2’ the open minded people, who in the main tend to reflect the majority, will come along, encouraged by the positives.
+They will gradually lose their fears and eventually dare to let go of the anchors.
+At every opportunity, celebrate the collective new achievements – to mobilise yet more energy.
+Some of the anchors also want to be part of the success and will therefore start to let go of the old system, to allow themselves drifting along some of the way.
+By now two sub-systems have merged.
+A growing new one and the gradually diminishing old one.

+‘Chart Ct3’ represents the penultimate stage, where no more energising and pulling is required.
+Now the remaining anchor in the old system is standing isolated.
+This anchor represents a potentially contagious force that could risk pulling the system back towards its old ways.
+It must therefore now be either pushed or eliminated, to enable the full system becoming securely institutionalised at its final position.
+Sometimes you will eventually have to be somewhat ruthless in cutting the last remaining anchor.
+In soft sectors, this would mean moving people sideways, until you find a place where they do the least damage.
+In hard sectors, it means dismissing them.

+Leadership of the dancing guy

+The above scenarios are illustrated by the dancing guy video below, popularised by Derek Sivers’ TED talk in 2012 (it may have been popular before then, and I was simple late noticing it).
+Watch the dancing guy energising and pulling people along.
+Had he approached the people sitting down and started to push for dancing, then they would most likely have resisted.
+He does not do any such pushing.

+If you want change then become the dancing guy.
+Your confidence and conviction in the cause will make it happen.
+Be genuine and have the interest of others at heart.
 Self-interest is not leadership.